Presidency of Hakainde Hichilema: 2021 election

 Hakainde Hichilema contested the 12 August 2021 general election as the presidential candidate of the United Party for National Development (UPND).
 He faced incumbent President Edgar Lungu of the Patriotic Front amid a worsening economic crisis, rising public debt, and growing concerns over democratic backsliding.

 The election was marked by high voter turnout and a generally peaceful voting process, despite pre-election tensions that prompted the deployment of the military in some parts of the country.
 Hichilema won by a landslide, receiving over 2.8 million votes (59.38%) against Lungu’s 1.8 million (38.33%), the widest margin of victory since Zambia’s return to multiparty democracy in 1991.
 His victory was widely regarded as a significant milestone for Zambian democracy and was welcomed by both domestic observers and the international community.

 Prior to his 2021 victory, Hichilema had established himself as a persistent opposition figure over more than a decade.
 In the 2006 Zambian general election, he entered the presidential race for the first time following the death of UPND founder Anderson Mazoka, finishing third with approximately 25.3% of the vote, behind Levy Mwanawasa (MMD) and Michael Sata (PF).

 In the 2008 Zambian presidential election, held after President Mwanawasa's death, Hichilema again placed third behind Rupiah Banda (MMD) and Sata.
 The 2011 general election saw a similar outcome, with Hichilema finishing third as Michael Sata defeated the incumbent Banda to become president.
 In the closely contested 2015 Zambian presidential election, called after Sata’s death, Hichilema came within 27,000 votes of victory, narrowly losing to Edgar Lungu.
 He again challenged Lungu in the 2016 Zambian general election, running on a platform focused on economic reform and anti-corruption.
 He lost by a narrow margin, with Lungu receiving 50.3% of the vote to Hichilema’s 47.6%, amid allegations of electoral malpractice and post-election violence.

+2026 Elections

+Hichilema stood for a second term in the general election held on 13 August 2026, his seventh run for the presidency overall.
+He faced thirteen candidates, the leading challenger being Brian Mundubile of NRPUP, a former provincial minister making his first bid for the presidency.

+Vote counting was briefly suspended amid security concerns, and international observer missions, including from the European Union and the Southern African Development Community, raised concerns over reports of intimidation and restrictions on the political opposition during the campaign period.
+Tensions escalated after polling day when authorities arrested nearly a dozen people, including senior opposition figures, in a raid the government linked to militia activity around the election; the allegations were denied by Mundubile's party.

+On 18 August 2026, the Electoral Commission of Zambia declared Hichilema the outright winner with 60%, against 38% for Mundubile, avoiding the need for a run-off.
+EU observation mission chief Michael McNamara said the election itself was largely peaceful but that "late legal changes, legal uncertainty, and unequal campaign conditions distorted the playing field."